 Knee replacement surgery may not be necessary if you take the appropriate actions to address your knee pain.
 Here at Physical Medicine of Oklahoma, we believe that the proper implementation of more natural treatment options can work wonders and keep you out of the operating room.

-Umbilical Allografts - Diminished or torn cartilage and tears in the ACL or MCL may be helped with the stem cells and other growth factors found in umbilical allografts.
-There are many stem cell therapy options available to you, but we feel that this one offers more healing properties than the others.
+Umbilical Allografts - Diminished or torn cartilage and tears in the ACL or MCL may be helped with the growth factors found in umbilical allografts.
+Many therapy options are available to you, but we feel that this one offers more healing properties than the others.
 Our injections are derived from the Wharton’s Jelly extracted from the umbilical cord.
-This clear gel-like tissue contains up to fifty times more hyaluronic acid and growth factors than amniotic fluid, which greatly increases your body’s ability to successfully regenerate the cells you need to heal your knee.
+This clear gel-like tissue contains up to fifty times more hyaluronic acid and growth factors than amniotic fluid, which greatly increases your body’s ability to heal your knee successfully.
 It is not unusual to have success after a single injection.

-Call us today and arrange an appointment so that you can see which treatment option is best to relieve your knee pain and heal your body.
+Call us today at (405) 726-2727 and arrange an appointment so that you can see which treatment option is best to relieve your knee pain and heal your body.